Principle Investigator – Duxin Sun

 1. Why 90% of drug development fails and how to improve it?
 (PPT Slides, Video Recording)

-This project aims to enhance drug development success and efficiency through the STAR-guided drug design system (structure-tissue/cell selectivity-activity-relationship) for immunotherapy of cancer and autoimmune disease.
+This project aims to enhance drug development success and efficiency through the STAR-guided drug design of dual targeting PI3Kγ/Sting, PI3Kγ inhibitors, and STING agonists/antagonists, JAK inhibitors for immunotherapy of cancer or autoimmune disease.

 2. Why most anticancer nanomedicines do not enhance clinical efficacy and how to improve it?

-This project develops albumin based anticancer nanomedicines to enhance clinical efficacy of immuno-oncology drugs by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.
+This project develops albumin based nanomedicines to enhance clinical efficacy of immuno-oncology drugs (STING agonists and PI3Kγ inhibitors) by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.

 3. How to improve anticancer efficacy of neoantigan mRNA or peptide cancer vaccines?